 “the skillful leader subdues the enemy’s troops without any fighting”

-In other words, avoid competing head on and avoid using up resources directly against competitors.
-Aim instead for excellence so that no other organisation would even dare compete.
+In other words, avoid competing for head on and avoid using up resources directly against competitors.
+Aim instead for excellence so that no other organization would even dare compete.
 In short, create a natural Monopoly.

 - In a business environment, I interpret this as taking the initiative and being first to market or innovate.
 Engage a pre-emptive “attack” on your competitors with your superior offering thus demotivating any would-be contenders with your superior market share.
 Invent the most innovative product, process, occupy new territory or be the first to secure the marketplace.

 - Failing that, “Surround them” assuming you have adequate resources to cover the market and try for a Me-too approach.

 - If you have insufficient resources, a Divide and Conquer approach may work.
 Segment the market or break your problem into parts and attack each individually.